bbauska/W3Cx-2of5/README.md

 -------->

-The best practice when working with CSS is to keep it in an external file using the <link> tag, however, when starting, it is simpler to merely place it directly into the document under edit.
+The best practice when working with CSS is to keep it in an external file using the &lt;link&gt; tag, however, when starting, it is simpler to merely place it directly into the document under edit.

-To place CSS directly into an HTML document, we use the <style> tag.
+To place CSS directly into an HTML document, we use the &lt;style&gt; tag.
  This tag can appear anywhere in an HTML document, however, the most common practice is to place it in the &lt;head&gt; section.
 Such as: